If you have sensitive skin it makes sense that you go to dermatologists and ask for tips and guidance for taking care of your skin.

 Nazarian explained that her reason for avoiding parabens isn’t simply health-related.

 “I read a journal article about some bench research that was done in the past few years, and it showed there to be a potential acceleration of skin aging,” she said.
 “I just know that, in terms of how much I’m putting on, and it’s in so many different products, that I wouldn’t even risk it for the slightest amount.
 I won’t do parabens.”

 Jaber’s view was slightly more relaxed, but still, he said he avoids parabens and believes “it’s better to avoid them if you can find something that’s paraben-free.”

 6. Hotel Soaps

 You may not think twice about using the soaps you find on the counter in your hotel bathroom, but they may not be great for your skin.
 Especially when it comes to using them on your face.

-“No perfume; it has to be unscented, because that does nothing but irritate,” Nazarian said.
+“No perfume; it has to be unscented, because that does nothing but irritates,” Nazarian said.
 “There’s nothing good that comes from adding fragrance to your cleanser.”

-Conclusion: If you have sensitive skin always go and consult with dermatologists and keep in mind to avoid this things mentioned above.
+Conclusion: If you have sensitive skin always go and consult with dermatologists and keep in mind to avoid these things mentioned above.